 5.19.2 Pre-conditions

 Lily moved into her new home and got IPTV service combined with internet.
 The IPTV providers offers 2 eRG solutions, just cable or cable with wireless.
-Cable provides an order magnitude higher speed but Lily has heard sometimes lot of people use the internet in the evenings and it crashes so she chooses for the one with cable access and the additional wireless capability as the wireless service can both compliment the cable and either can act as a backup in case one fails.5.19.3 Service Flows
+Cable provides an order magnitude higher speed but Lily has heard sometimes lot of people use the internet in the evenings and it crashes so she chooses for the one with cable access and the additional wireless capability as the wireless service can both compliment the cable and either can act as a backup in case one fails.
+The IPTV provider also supports the download of a media server onto the eRG to enable localized access to popular contents that Lily and her family watches often but at different times.
+The contents have an expiration for when it will be removed from the media server, but Lisa has the option to extend the expiration.
+The media server also supports streaming live high definition pay-per-view events and is able to utilize both wireless and cable accesses to meet the required QoS.
+Lily also has a home security alarm system.
+She is able to configure the eRG so the security alarm system can use the cable access as the primary access and the wireless access as the backup access.
+In addition, she also has IoT devices such as cameras, window and door sensors, humidity and temperature sensors, etc. Some of the IoT devices do not have subscription for cellular access and the wireless operator can configure the eRG to block traffic from those devices from being routed onto the cellular access.

+Lily’s friend Lisa owns a small business and also employs an eRG that supports both cable and wireless access connectivity.
+The eRG not only provides communication path redundancy for the business but also network management services for the devices behind the eRG.
+Lisa is able to configure the eRG so that the security system uses the cable access as the primary access and the wireless access as the backup access.
+In addition, Lisa has requested from the wireless operator a firewall function that runs on the eRG to provide network security for the business.
+Both Lisa and the wireless operator are able to configure the firewall for different aspects of the firewall operations.
+Lisa is able to configure firewall rules while the wireless operator is able to configure and manage the orchestration and update of the firewall software in the eRG.

+5.19.3 Service Flows

+Home eRG:

 1. Lily was watching TV at home, wherein the eRG used wireline connection for service.

 2. there was an accident in the building, the wireline was destroyed or partially destroyed.
 There is a lot of commotion outside with people complaining they have no service.